Danbury Railway Museum: History

 After World War II, train ridership began to decline with the rise of passenger air travel and the Interstate Highway System.
 The decline of hatmaking, as many Americans started going around bareheaded, also contributed.
 Many of the station's original decorative features were removed.
 The New Haven's passenger train services to northwestern Connecticut, the Berkshires and to Pittsfield, Massachusetts were cut to weekend-only service by 1961.
 The last named train on the route, the Berkshire, was discontinued in 1968.
 In the late 1960s the Consolidated was itself absorbed into the short-lived Penn Central conglomerate.
 The last intercity passenger train left for Pittsfield in 1972, and the next year the Penn Central's final failure put its trains in the hands of Conrail and the station itself became property of the state Department of Transportation (ConnDOT).

 Metro-North closed the station, the northern terminus of the New Haven Line's Danbury Branch, in 1993.
 The city's mayor, Gene Eriquez, who had seen downtown wither as retail business and customers went to the mall built on the former fairgrounds, did not want to see another old building lost to urban blight.
 The station seemed to him and others the ideal place for a rail museum that could attract visitors, and the Danbury Railway Museum was formed the next year by a group of National Railway Historical Society and local railfans.

 The museum soon grew to a hundred members, and the first excursion train was run later that year.
 A temporary museum was established in an Ives Street storefront while the old station itself was restored with a $1.5 million grant.
 In late 1995 the restored station was rededicated at a ceremony attended by the mayor and a thousand people.
 The museum interior was opened in the middle of the following year.

 The turntable was restored in 1998.
 Since 2005 it has been a regular stop on the Railyard Local.
-Today the museum has 550 members and 60 pieces of equipment.
+As of 2010, the museum has 550 members and 60 pieces of equipment.